leoBitto/DjangoForge/README.md

     `deactivate`

-### the setting file
-the setting file must be updated with all the django apps we intend to use and added in the urls.py file the new set of urls the application use. also we need to update the allowed hosts to include the ip address of the server and the domain name. so in setting:
+ Also we need to update the allowed hosts to include the ip address of the server and the domain name.
-0. clone all the apps inside the project
-1. update the INSTALLED_APPS list with the apps we use
-2. update the ALLOWED_HOSTS to include the ip address of the server and the domain name
-### the urls file
-in urls.py:
-1. include the app urls inside the file

 # CALLING THE SCRIPT
 now you can call the script inside the script folder `sudo ./set_pro_server.sh`

+NB you may need to call the scripts inside the apps to make everything work